-There are dozens of companies specializing in building consumer profiles and selling this data to third-parties.
-If you don’t feel comfortable with the idea of somebody monitoring your behaviour, a VPN is the solution.
+Dozens of companies specialize in building consumer profiles and selling this sensitive data to third parties.
+If you don’t feel comfortable with the idea of somebody monitoring your behavior, a VPN is the solution.

 How can a VPN help you?
-Your online activities are directly linked to your IP address.
-Since your IP changes as soon as you jump on a VPN, nobody can snoop on your data and see what you do online.
+Your internet traffic is directly linked to your IP address, and by disguising it, a VPN helps to protect your privacy.
+Since your IP changes as soon as you jump on a VPN, snoopers can no longer see what you do online.
 As for your ISP, they won’t be able to track your browsing history, because everything you do will be encrypted.